DhruvSrivastava-16/Classification-Algorithm-Twitter-Analysis/ReadMe.md

 ## Overview

-Main goal of this project is to compare different classification algorithms and use the best classification algorithm in distinguishing hate and not-hate tweets on Twitter
+Main goal of this project is to compare different classification algorithms and use the best classification algorithm for distinguishing hate and not-hate tweets on Twitter.
+We compared Naive Bayes, random forest and logistic regression models.